-If you are wondering how to lose weight with your Instant Pot, keep reading for guidelines on how to use this kitchen tool to support your healthy living choices.
+If you are wondering how to lose weight with your Instant Pot or where to find an Instant Pot diet plan, keep reading for guidelines on how to use this kitchen tool to support your healthy living choices.

 As I was scrolling through an Instant Pot Facebook group last week, I came across this post from a new Instant Pot owner: